kalebhui/OFF/README.md

 ## Introduction

-OFF is a two player online platforming game where the objective is to beat the level as fast as possible!
+Created by Kaleb Hui, Luka Rogic, Sam Gu and Ting Xu, Outwit or Fall Flat (OFF) is a two player online platforming game where the objective is to beat the level as fast as possible!
+The project consists of a custom built game console used to input actions through a keyboard and output data on to a VGA monitor.
+We also designed the game and hosted it on a remote server for users to play remotely.

-## Gameplay
+## Demo

 ![IMG_6648](https://user-images.githubusercontent.com/69825332/162284253-6049d36b-2e94-4b68-9c82-37b40caf0988.jpg)